-Pillar pages on your website can drastically improve the user experience of your site visitors—and, by extension, your SEO.
-Pillar pages serve as a convenient starting point for readers who want to do extensive research about a particular topic.
+Pillars on your website can drastically improve the user experience of your site visitors — and, by extension, your SEO.
+These pages serve as a convenient starting point for readers who want to do extensive research about a particular topic.

-Rather than scrambling all over your site to look for relevant resources, all they have to do is find the right pillar page.
+Rather than scrambling all over your site to look for relevant resources, all they have to do is find the right pillar.

 - Email marketing tools